Kadaire/K-Tech-Industrial-of-Mars/K-Tech Industrial Jet Propulsion Labs/README.md

 # K-Tech Industrial Jet Propulsion Labs

-The K-Tech Industrial Jet Propulsion Labs design and manufacture new RCS and Main Torch systems for ships.

-## Department notes:
 The `K-Tech Industrial Jet Propulsion Labs` department adds new RCS and Main engine systems to the game as separate mod files.